pandas-dev/pandas/doc/source/io.rst

 .. note::

-    The function :func:`~pandas.DataFrame.to_sql` will perform a multivalue insert if the engine dialect ``supports_multivalues_insert``.
+    The function :func:`~pandas.DataFrame.to_sql` will perform a multi-value insert if the engine dialect ``supports_multivalues_insert``.
 This will greatly speed up the insert in some cases.